jdbcode/just-the-docs/index.md

 # Welcome

-This is GEE Dev Docs, a collaborative platform for accessing and submitting Google Earth Engine tutorials.
+This is GEE Dev Docs, a collaborative platform for accessing and submitting [Google Earth Engine](https://earthengine.google.com/) tutorials and other community-contributed content.

 **Currently this is a mock up to test the "Just the Docs" platform.**